Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Related Work

-\textbf{Self-Debiasing Prompts.} Previous self-debiasing methods, such as zero-shot prompts \cite{ganguli_2023_the} or ethical advice \cite{zhao_2021_ethicaladvice}, attempt to reduce bias through direct model instructions.
-While these approaches focus on fill-in-the-blank and QA tasks with Eurocentric evaluation metrics in monolingual settings, our work evaluates South Asian-specific intersectional bias in multilingual, open-ended text generations.
-To avoid over-correction, an issue noted in prior work \cite{li2024confidencemattersrevisitingintrinsic}, we adopt the ``If-or-Else” (IoE) framework.
-While specificity in prompts has shown bias reduction in closed-form tasks \cite{han_smallmodels_can_selfcorrect}, we test how varying levels of specificity in debiasing prompts affect South Asian-specific biases, contributing a new dimension to multilingual, open-ended, debiasing evaluation.
+\textbf{Self-Debiasing Prompts.} Previous self-debiasing methods, like zero-shot prompts \cite{ganguli_2023_the, gallegos2024selfdebiasinglargelanguagemodels} or ethical advice \cite{zhao_2021_ethicaladvice}, attempt to reduce bias with direct prompts.
+These approaches focus on fill-in-the-blank and QA tasks with Eurocentric evaluation metrics in monolingual settings, whereas our work evaluates South Asian-specific intersectional bias in multilingual, open-ended text generations.
+To avoid over-corrections noted in \citet{li2024confidencemattersrevisitingintrinsic}, we adopt the ``If-or-Else'' (IoE) framework.
+While prompt specificity showed bias reduction in closed-form tasks \cite{han_smallmodels_can_selfcorrect}, we test varying levels of specificity in debiasing prompts on South Asian-specific biases, contributing a new dimension to multilingual, open-ended, debiasing evaluation.